 Cancelling your car insurance

-Deciding you want to cancel your car insurance is one thing – doing it can be quite another, especially if you’re not entirely sure about what your rights are, or whether you’re entitled to a refund.
-Our guide to cancelling car insurance, sets the record straight – so, here are the facts.
+If you want to cancel your car insurance but aren’t sure about what your rights are or whether you’re entitled to a refund, our handy guide sets the record straight.
+Here are the facts:

-You can cancel your car insurance policy at any time but depending on when you do, you may have to pay a cancellation fee and you might not get all your money back.
+Yes, even though car insurance policies usually last one year, you can cancel it at any time.
+Depending on when you do, you may have to pay a cancellation fee and you might not get all your money back.

-Yes, by law, you get a 14-day cooling off period when you buy car insurance.
-The 14 days begins on the policy start date, or from the day you receive your policy documents – whichever is later.
+By law, you get a 14-day cooling off period when you buy car insurance.
+The 14 days begins on the policy start date or from the day you receive your policy documents (whichever is later).

 Can I cancel my car insurance after the cooling off period?

 You can still cancel your car insurance even after the cooling off period, but you could face a cancellation fee and further admin costs.
 What you get back will also depend on how you paid for the policy in the first place.